-VidaCaixa's Internal Audit is an independent and objective assurance and consulting function, designed to add value and improve activities.
-It contributes to achieving VidaCaixa's strategic objectives by providing a systematic and disciplined approach to the evaluation and improvement of the risk management and control processes, and corporate governance.
+VidaCaixa's Internal Audit is an independent, objective assurance and consulting exercise designed to add value and improve operations.
+It helps VidaCaixa to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk, management, control, and corporate governance processes.